24 hr Emergency Callout

 Ask Your Neighbour for More Information

-Talk to your neighbour about drainage plansOne point you may not have considered is asking your neighbour if they have any information regarding your property’s drainage.
-Not only will they be able to provide you with knowledge of joint drainage systems, but they may have knowledge of drainage installation works or maintenance on your property.
+One point you may not have considered is asking your neighbour if they have any information regarding your property’s drainage.
+Not only will they be able to provide you with knowledge of joint drainage systems, but they may also know about drainage installation works or maintenance on your property.
 At the very least, your neighbour might be able to give you more information about your drains.

 Ask the Previous Property Owner About Drainage Plans

-If you’re able to get in touch with the previous owner of your property, it may be worth asking them about drainage plans, building regulation or planning permissions applications they have applied for.
-Asking the previous property owner is not only a great way to find out more about your house, but it can often be the easiest way to get hole of your property’s drainage plans.
+If you’re able to get in touch with the previous owner of your property, it may be worth asking them about drainage plans, building regulations or planning permissions applications they have applied for.
+Asking the previous property owner is not only a great way to find out more about your house, but it can often be the easiest way to get hold of your property’s drainage plans.

 Contact the Coastal Drains Team for More Information